prochazkaml/CoachiumCached/README.md

 There, replace `cs` by your preferred language (i.e. `en` – see the [`js/i18n` directory of the parent repo](https://github.com/prochazkaml/Coachium/tree/master/js/i18n) for all supported languages).
 Save the changes, and Coachium should be ready to use on your server!

-**NOTE: DO NOT REMOVE THIS LINE!
+**NOTE: DO NOT REMOVE THIS LINE, EVEN IF YOU USE THE DEFAULT LANGUAGE (CZECH)!
 IT IS USED BY THE PROGRAM TO DETECT WHETHER IT IS RUNNING CACHED!!!**

 To update your existing instance of Coachium to the latest version, run the following: